 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "Things We Do with Presumptions: Reflections on Kiobel v.
 Royal Dutch Petroleum" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1348.
+1348.